damienbod/angular-auth-oidc-client/API_DOCUMENTATION.md

 ### @Output() onAuthorizationResult: EventEmitter<AuthorizationResult>

- This event returns the result of the authoriazation callback.
+ This event returns the result of the authorization callback.
 It is only used if the trigger_authorization_result_event configuration property is set to true.
 ### checkSessionChanged: boolean;

 This boolean is set to throurg when the OpenID session management recieves a message that the server session has changed.